Bat in a dream in flight with wings spread wide, elegant like a nocturnal dancer

 Ask yourself: “Is there a period in my life right now when I am moving ‘in the dark’ — without clarity or external orientation?
 Do I have an intuitive ‘echolocation’ that I don’t trust — and what would happen if I started to?”

 Astrological note: A bat flying in the dark evokes the Moon or Neptune in the 12th house, or Neptune transiting through the 1st house.
-Pisces and Scorpio with an emphasis in the 12th house carry this intuitive navigation as their primary instrument.
+Pisces and Scorpios with an emphasis in the 12th house carry this intuitive navigation as their primary instrument.
 If Neptune is now aspecting your natal Ascendant — your intuition is especially fine.

 There are many.
 They swarm.
 Chaotically.
 Perhaps you are in the middle of them — and don’t know where to go.
 In this chaos something frightening: they are everywhere, they are close, they are uncontrollable.

-Your Shadow speaks here, through the image of unconscious chaos — the part that has “gotten out of hand.”
+Your Shadow speaks here, through the image of unconscious chaos: the part that has “gotten out of hand.”
 A swarm of bats is an image of the moments when the contents of your unconscious have risen to the surface in disordered form.
 Fears, images, intuitive signals — all at once, all chaotic.

 This dream often comes in periods of intense psychological process: when something long suppressed is beginning to stir.
 Through this image, your unconscious says: look.
 All of this is yours.
 Let it frighten you — but it is yours.
 It can be understood.
+Smaller still and louder by ear, the same uncountable, encircling cloud of small unease takes the shape of dreaming of a swarm of mosquitoes or flies, where the dark itself seems to develop a voice.

 The first step is not panic.
 The second is curiosity: what exactly is in this swarm?
 What is it made of?